jjmontesl/cubesviewer/doc/guide/cubesviewer-model.md

 Some of CubesViewer features rely on your model being correctly configured.
 This is required, for example, in order to identify date dimensions so CubesViewer knows which dimensions can be used by date filters.

+Remember to **restart your Cubes server after changing cube metadata** in order for the changes to be picked up.

 Labels
 ------

-Cubes supports the "label" attribute on every object.
+Cubes supports the `label` attribute on every object.
 If available, CubesViewer will show this attribute when referring to Cubes, Dimensions, Hierarchies, Levels and other Cubes objects.

 Date Filtering
 --------------